Difference between On-Page and Off-Page SEO

 The brief page summaries displayed beneath the title in search results are meta descriptions.
 Although meta descriptions are not a search engine’s official ranking criteria, they can affect whether or not a user clicks on your page, so they’re equally crucial when performing on-page SEO.

-When your content is published on social media (using structured markup, as we discuss below), meta descriptions can also be carried over there, potentially boosting click-through rates.
+When your content is published on social media (using structured markup, as discussed below), meta descriptions can also be carried over, potentially boosting click-through rates.

 What constitutes a strong meta description is as follows:

-- Use a full, impactful sentence (or two).
+• Use a complete, impactful sentence (or two).

 Image Alt-text

-Image alt-text for your images functions like SEO.
-It provides information to Google and other search engines about the subject matter of your images, which is crucial given that Google currently displays almost as many image-based results as text-based ones.
+Image alt-text functions like SEO for your images.
+It provides information to Google and other search engines about the subject matter of your pictures, which is crucial given that Google currently displays almost as many image-based results as text-based ones.

 This suggests that visitors may be coming to your website via your photographs.
-To accomplish this, though, your photos must have alt-text.
+To accomplish this, however, your photos must have alt text.

 When including image alt-text, keep the following in mind:

-- Make sure it relates to the general content of the page.
+• Ensure it aligns with the overall content of the page.

 Structured Markup: